sebastiaanverborg/docs/source/index.md

 <div id="kasko-widget-container"></div>
 ```

-Include a container div where you want the widget to be created on the page.
+Add a container div where you want the widget to be created on the page.
 This can be given any id but we have used kasko-widget-container in our example below.

 ## 3. Setup Kasko JS